 - A. Flowers too large for stem height.

 - B. Crowding of flowers.

 - C. Flowers obscured by foliage (stalks too short and/or foliage too tall).

-- 2. Flower 40 points

 As with other classes, standard dwarf bearded iris are garden and landscape plants and should be viewed both close up and from a distance.
 They should be judged from both perspectives.